Writer, astronaut, skinny…

 … Catherine Ryan Howard wouldn’t mind being any of those things.

-CATHERINE RYAN HOWARD is a 30-year old writer, blogger and coffee enthusiast from Cork.
+CATHERINE RYAN HOWARD is a 31-year old writer, blogger and coffee enthusiast from Cork.

 See a full list of Catherine’s books and find out more about them on her Books page.

-Her success story has been featured in the Irish Independent, the Sunday Times (Ireland) and The Irish Examiner newspapers, among others, and Catherine has giggled her way through interviews about it on Newstalk, 2FM, BBC Radio Ulster and The Marian Finucane Show on RTÉ Radio 1, among others.
+Her success story has been featured in publications such as the Irish Independent, the Sunday Times (Ireland) and The Irish Examiner newspapers, and Catherine has been interviewed about it on Newstalk, 2FM, BBC Radio Ulster and The Marian Finucane Show on RTÉ Radio 1, among others.
 She also appeared on TV3′s The Morning Show in 2013.

-She was also chosen to deliver Faber Academy’s first ever self-publishing course at Faber & Faber, London, in February 2012.
+Catherine was chosen to deliver Faber Academy’s first ever self-publishing course at Faber & Faber, London, in February 2012.
 The course also ran in February 2013, and she continues to be a guest tutor there.
 Visit the Faber Academy website for information on their extensive range of writing and publishing courses and seminars.

 In 2012, Catherine appeared at events such as the National Union of Journalists’ (Ireland) Freelance Forum, Women in Journalism’s (UK) Write a Bestseller Seminar, Irish PEN’s self-publishing debate and the Mountains to Sea Literary Festival in Dun Laoghaire, Co.Dublin, as well as facilitating workshops for Inkwell Writers and Faber Academy.
-Her 2013 events so far have included the self-publishing and social media panels at Waterford Writers’ Weekend, The Art of Self-Publishing at ChipLitFest (in Chipping Norton, Oxfordshire), Social Media for Publishers at Publishing Ireland (Dublin), Getting Digital for the Irish Writers’ Centre (Dublin) and the Guardian Get Your Book Published Masterclass (London), as well as workshops in London and Dublin.
+Her 2013 events so far have included the self-publishing and social media panels at Waterford Writers’ Weekend, The Art of Self-Publishing at ChipLitFest (in Chipping Norton, Oxfordshire), Social Media for Publishers at Publishing Ireland (Dublin), Getting Digital for the Irish Writers’ Centre (Dublin) and the Guardian Get Your Book Published Masterclass (London), as well as workshops for Inkwell Writers and Faber Academy.

 Please see her News page for more information and for a list of any upcoming events.

 Before writing full-time, Catherine worked as an administrator in the Netherlands, a campsite courier in France and a front desk agent in a Walt Disney World hotel in Orlando, Florida.
 You’ll currently find her watching way too much TV, spending way too much on Nespresso capsules and working on a novel which she hopes someone else will publish.
 She also has an unnatural fondness for Oreo Caksters and wants to be a NASA astronaut when she grows up.